Solved Binomial Distribution Questions

 where $p$ is the probability of success of a single trial, $q$ is the probability of failure and $n$ is the number of independent trials.

 The formula gives the probability for each possible combination of $n$ and $p$ of a binomial random variable $X$.
 Note that it does not give $P(X <0)$ and $P(X>n)$.
-The binomial distribution is suitable when $n$ is small and is applied when sampling done is with replacement.
+The binomial distribution is suitable when $n$ is small and applied when sampling is done with replacement.

 \[b(x, n, p) = \binom{n}{x} p^x q^{n-x}, \quad x=0,1,2,\cdots,n,\]